Season 1898/99

 It was Scottish Cup first round day on Saturday 14 January.
 Queen's Park had been drawn away to Kilsyth Wanderers but the clubs agreed to play the tie at Hampden Park.
 The deal suited both sides.
 It was convenient for Queen's Park and allowed Kilsyth Wanderers the opportunity to play at Hampden Park and to benefit financially from the arrangement.
 Queen's gave Wanderers £25 and 250 tickets for the game.
 Poor shooting by the Spiders' forwards kept the match scoreless until, in 35 minutes, Willie Stewart found the net with a fine long shot.
 Dyke Berry then doubled the lead.
 Two second half Bob McColl goals took the final score to 4-0.
 Queen's should have won by a much greater margin but missed chances and a magnificent display by Wanderers' goalkeeper Moffat kept the score down.

 While Queen's Park were taking on Kilsyth Wanderers, goalkeeper Kenny Anderson was leaving Glasgow for Italy a bid to regain his health.
+He had spent three weeks in Callander Hydropathic but this had not brought about the required change in his condition.

 A week later, it was back to the Glasgow League for the Spiders, with a visit to Celtic Park.
 A fine, even game, played before a crowd of around 12,000, ended in a 2-2 draw.
 Queen's took an early lead through Robert Lambie after a splendid passing move.
 Bob McColl brought out two fine saves from Dan McArthur before Jack Bell, after having a goal controversially ruled out, equalised from close range.
 Approaching the interval, Celtic took the lead through John Divers.
 The home side had the better of the first thirty minutes of the second half but Queen's then took control and David Wilson levelled the score with a brilliant shot.
 Only a terrific McArther save in the dying moments prevented the Spiders from taking both points.